-- Your Teacher Recommendation Form must be completed by your current mathematics teacher.
+- Your Teacher Referral Form must be completed by your current mathematics teacher.

 Students who do not pass their placement test remain admitted to the program.
 We will work with these students to find a more suitable course placement.
 Please note that these additional admissions requirements pertain to students applying for accelerated mathematics courses only; they do not pertain to half-year equivalent math courses.

-- There is no diagnostic test for Introduction to Geometric Thinking or Introduction to Higher Algebra.
+- There is no diagnostic test for Foundations of Algebra or Introduction to Higher Algebra.

 The diagnostic test is for placement purposes only.
 Families may be informed of a total percentage score as it relates to placement criteria, but detailed results will not be available.